westbaykayak/westbaykayak.github.io/policies/standard-operating-procedures.md

 A maintenance logbook will be stored at the boathouse detailing checks, faults known, repairs made etc

-Additional safety checks will be carried out as needed, any faulty equipment to be clearly marked, logged in the maintenance book, and reported to teh safety officer.
+Additional safety checks will be carried out as needed, any faulty equipment to be clearly marked, logged in the maintenance book, and reported to the safety officer.

 Equipment can be used by all club members during official club sessions or outings.

 Equipment may be used at other times for non-club events if agreed in advance by the coaches.
 This is limited to one set of equipment (ie one boat, paddle, BA, spraydeck, helmet, cag) per club member for personal use.
-It is subject to availabiliuty of keyholders for access to the boathouse.
+It is subject to availability of keyholders for access to the boathouse.

-Personal equipment may be stored at the boathouse if agreed by the committee, the club can take no responsibility for such equipment, does not cover it in insurabce, and cannot garuntee it wont get used by other members.
-Acccess to this will be at normal sessions or by arrangment with a keyholder.
+Personal equipment may be stored at the boathouse if agreed by the committee, the club can take no responsibility for such equipment, does not cover it in insurance, and cannot guarantee it wont get used by other members.
+Access to this will be at normal sessions or by arrangement with a keyholder.

 ## Safeguarding ##

-Non members visiting the club must not enter the boathouse unsupervised or while there are children changing in the boathouse (this does not apply to parents/guardians of the chioldren changing).
+Non members visiting the club must not enter the boathouse unsupervised or while there are children changing in the boathouse (this does not apply to parents/guardians of the young people changing).

 Children will not be permitted to leave the centre without the knowledge or permission of the Coach.